trn30/Agam_AlternativeSplicing/README.md

  - **Correlation_DEMG_without_overlap.R**

    To see if there is a correlation between the expression and accessibility of the DEMG isoforms in the comparison _Inf MG vs. Inf SG_

+ - **DEMG_correlation_by_levels_without_overlap_expression.R**

+   To see if there is a correlation between the levels of expression and accessibility of the DEMG isoforms in the comparison _Inf MG vs. Inf SG_. i.e. More expressed isoforms have also more accessibility in the promoter or in the gene body

  - **Comparison_diffbind_peaks_with_splicing_sites_100bp_without_overlapping_genes.R**

-   We searched for diffbind peaks that matched splicing sites of our DUI isoforms
+   We searched for DiffBind peaks that matched splicing sites of our DUI isoforms

  - **Motif_analysis_diffbind_splicing_sites_DUI.R**

    With the diffbind peaks coincident with splicing sites in the DUI we will do a motif analysis.
 We do the same with these peaks that are also located in splicing events of the exon skipping type

- * **AS_mechanism_by_conditions_comparing_peak_location.R**

-   To study if any type of event is related to specific accessibility of a region, we use the script AS_mechanism_by_conditions_comparing_peak_location.R

- - **Merge_enhancers_with_DEMG_DUI.R**
+ * **Merge_enhancers_with_DEMG_DUI.R**

-   How we extrac enhancers known by other authors and by our group taking _Drosophila_ orthologs and we look how many of them are present and active in our groups of DEMG and DUI
+   How we extract enhancers known by other authors and by our group taking _Drosophila_ orthologs and we look how many of them are present and active in our groups of DEMG and DUI

+ - **Merge_enhancers_with_Diffbind_DEMG_DUI.R**

+   Extract enhancers which has a DiffBind peak and also matches with our DEMG and DUI isoforms

+ + **Mergging_enh_with_SS.R**

+   Extract enhancers with the Splicing Sites of our DEMG and DUI isoforms

+ + **Merge_enhancers_with_NOmultisoform.R**

+   Extract enhancers known by other authors and by our group taking _Drosophila_ orthologs and we look how many of them are present and active in No multisoform genes

+ + **Merge_enhancers_with_Diffbind_NOmultisoform.R**

+   Extract enhancers which has a DiffBind peak and also matches with the NO multisoform genes

+ + **Mergging_enh_with_SS_NOmultisoform.R**

+   Extract enhancers with the Splicing Sites of the NO multisoform genes